serokell/blog-posts/Introduction to Free Monads/article.md

 However, if we derive a free monad for lists, the behavior is slightly different.
 Consider:

-[^non-determinism]: If the statement about list monad encoding non-determinism is surprising, consider that one could use a list to represent all possible outcomes of some event, and then handle those one by one.
+[^non-determinism]: If the statement about list monad encoding non-determinism is surprising, consider that one could use a list to represent all possible outcomes of some event and then handle those one by one.
-    For further reading on this topic, refer to the [School of Haskell article on the list monad][school-of-haskell] or to the [Haskell wikibook section on understanding monads][haskell-wikibook]
+    For further reading on this topic, refer to the [School of Haskell article on the list monad][school-of-haskell] or the [Haskell wikibook section on understanding monads][haskell-wikibook]

     [school-of-haskell]: https://www.schoolofhaskell.com/school/starting-with-haskell/basics-of-haskell/13-the-list-monad#non-deterministic-computations
     [haskell-wikibook]: https://en.wikibooks.org/wiki/Haskell/Understanding_monads/List